Les Misérables (2012)

 Russell Crowe flails miserably as his nemesis, obsessed police inspector Javert.
 He brings no gravitas or passion to what’s arguably the most interesting character in the story – each unemotional glance betrays his boredom.
 And don’t get me started on Sacha Baron Cohen, Helena Bonham Carter, and Amanda Seyfried.
 The first two are given nothing to do but ham it up as the scheming Thénardiers, and the latter shows no dimension whatsoever to the role of Cossette, a character that’s supposed to propel the whole story arc.
 For shame.
-The disparate acting from otherwise fine actors is indicative of Tom Hooper’s failure as a director here.
-Add the film’s overuse of CG backgrounds, the frantic camerawork that never knows when to breathe, the confused editing… all these point to a film with no guiding force behind it.
+Add to this the film’s overuse of CG backgrounds, the frantic camerawork that never knows when to breathe, the confused editing… all these point to a film with no guiding force behind it.
 Where is the guy who made The King’s Speech (2010) just two years before?

 Carlos I. Cuevas

 Well, the film wasn’t a major disappointment to me.
 I wouldn’t have fallen in love with the musical if I didn’t see the film first.